Xcel Energy looking at preserving Hayden plant as molten salt energy storage facility

 One of three renewable sources being studied is molten salt.

 The need for ways to store energy for use when it's dark or the wind isn't blowing is the focus of major investment worldwide.
-Utility-scale lithium batteries cost as much as 90 times as much as coal or natural gas of equivalent capacity and presently they only last a few minutes to several hours.
+Right now, utility-scale lithium batteries cost as much as 90 times as much as coal or natural gas of equivalent capacity and currently only last a few minutes to several hours.

 Molten salt can store 10 to 12 hours worth of energy and storage scales up easily simply by adding more salt storage.